Lavanya-Sathya/ElectroSaler/README.md

 ## Features

+### Signup and Login
+- Users can sign up for an account.
+- User details are stored in `localStorage`.
+- Users can log in with their registered credentials.
+- Proper JavaScript validation is implemented for the signup and login forms.

+### Navigation Bar
-- **Navigation Bar**: A responsive navigation bar for easy access to different sections.
+- A responsive navigation bar for easy access to different sections.
+### Carousel Images
-- **Carousel Images**: Eye-catching carousel images showcasing featured products.
+- Eye-catching carousel images showcasing featured products.
+### About Us
-- **About Us**: Learn about our company's mission and values.
+- Learn about our company's mission and values.

-- **Product Showcase**: Browse our latest products with detailed descriptions.
+### Product Section
+- Users can browse a selection of products.
+- Products can be added to a shopping cart.
+- Shopping cart items are stored in `localStorage` to persist across page refreshes.
+- Users can remove items from the cart.
+### Customer Reviews
-- **Customer Reviews**: Check out testimonials from happy customers.
+- Check out testimonials from happy customers.
+### Contact Us
-- **Contact Us**: Get in touch with us with questions, comments, or support.
+- Get in touch with us with questions, comments, or support.
+### Footer
-- **Footer**: Find essential links and contact information in the footer.
+- Find essential links and contact information in the footer.

 ## Usage